Follow these steps to make sure you are prepared to leave for your study abroad program.

 - Contact Residence Life to make arrangements for on-campus housing when you return (if applicable).

-- Enrollment verification form - indicate that you will be an Ambrose student during your study abroad term even though you will not be on campus.
+- Enrollment verification form - indicate that you will be an Ambrose student during your study abroad term even though you will not be on campus (for semester and year-long study abroad students only).

-- Verify your health insurance through Health Services.
+- Verify your health insurance through Health Services (for semester and year-long study abroad students only).

 - Pay your SAU bill.
 NOTE: Payment plans cannot be used for study abroad costs.